thiagovscoelho/hexagram_calculator/README.md

 ### Step 2 (optional): Moving lines via 6d8

-If you want to model kinetic (changing) lines—roughly matching the yarrow‑stalk probabilities—roll **six** d8s, one for each line **starting at the bottom (line 1) and moving upward to the top (line 6)**.
+If you want to model kinetic (changing or unchanging) lines—roughly matching the yarrow‑stalk probabilities—roll **six** d8s, one for each line **starting at the bottom (line 1) and moving upward to the top (line 6)**.
 Enter each roll in the corresponding draw box.

 > **Important:** Either leave *all* six boxes blank (no moving lines) **or** fill in *all* six with integers 1‑8.
 Partial entry is rejected to prevent accidental misreads.